Dentures & Partials Skokie, IL

 Can you use mouthwash with dentures?

 Yes, you can use mouthwash to clean your dentures.
 Patients may scrub their dentures with mouthwash to clean them.
 However, this is not the best solution, and you should still brush them as if they were your natural teeth.
-It is important that you keep your dentures clean at all times.
+Always keep your dentures clean.

 Do dentures make your breath stink?

 Patients commonly associate bad breath with denture issues.
-This is because when patients do not clean their dentures properly, bacteria and plaque form on the surface of dentures, causing an odor.
+When you do not clean your dentures properly, bacteria and plaque form on the surface of dentures.
+The bacteria causes an odor.
 This issue is easy to combat by keeping your dentures clean and rinsing your mouth regularly.

 Schedule an Appointment for Dentures in Skokie, IL